tom-mi/iBrew/distro/README.md_parts/README_part1.md

 #### MacOS and source
-Use `make setupmac` to install the additional requirements
+Use `make setupmac` to install the additional requirements Use `make cleanmac` to clean all temp files
+Use `make mac` to create a package

 ### Linux
 See section download for source or use your modified pi steps below